 Full-Time Part-Time Credits Required for Graduation 88 88 Credit Hour Load 12 to 16 credits each fall and spring semester, summer optional 7 to 10 credits each fall and spring semester 5 to 8 credits each summer term (optional, but strongly recommended) Class Schedules Courses are offered at various times throughout the day Monday through Friday.
 Full-time students may take a combination of daytime and evening classes.
-Part-time evening students take classes 3 nights a week, usually Monday, Wednesday, and Thursday during the first year.
-During the last three years, classes are typically 3 nights per week, any night Monday through Thursday.
-Evening classes generally begin at 6:40 and may run as late as 10:40.
+Part-time evening students take classes 3 nights a week, usually Monday, Wednesday, and Thursda during the first year.
+During the last three years, classes are typically 3 nights per week, any night Monda through Thursday.
+Evening classes generally begin at 6:40 and may ruas late as 10:40.
 Part-time day students take classes at various times throughout the day Monday through Friday.
 Graduation Traditional: 3 years Early-out: 2 1⁄2 years Traditional: 4 years Early-out: 3 1⁄2 years Faculty All required and foundational classes are taught by full-time faculty members unless unusual circumstances require otherwise.
 Elective classes are taught by both full-time faculty members and adjunct professors, who are experienced practitioners in their areas of expertise.
-Law Review Eligibility Yes Yes Organization Leadership/Membership Yes Yes Clinical Program Eligibility Yes Yes Placement Assistance by Career Planning Yes - October 15 or later of first year (in accordance with NALP guidelines) Yes - From first day of law school Eligible to try out for Competition Teams (Moot Court, Mock Trial) Yes Yes Age of Entering Students Generally averages 24-26 Generally averages 26-28 lawadmissions@uakron.edu 800.425.7668 uakron.edu/law/admissions/admitted/
+Law Review Eligibility Yes Yes Organization Leadership/Membership Yes Yes Clinical Program Eligibility Yes Yes Placement Assistance by Career Planning Yes - October 15 or later of first year (in accordance with NALP guidelines) Yes - From first day of law school Eligible to try out for Competition Teams (Moot Court, Mock Trial) Yes Yes lawadmissions@uakron.edu 800.425.7668 uakron.edu/law/admissions/admitted/